berrygroup/blimp/README.rst

-It is extremely common to analyse 2D data derived from 3D imaging volumes using maximum-intensity projection along the axis of the objective lens (z-axis).
-Both ``nd2_to_ome_tiff.py`` or ``operetta_to_ome_tiff.py`` can perform maximum intensity projections during conversion.
+It is extremely common to analyse 2D data derived from 3D imaging volumes using maximum-intensity projection along the axis of the objective lens (z-axis). ``blimp convert`` can perform maximum intensity projections during conversion.
 These are saved in ``OME-TIFF-MIP`` subfolders (along with corresponding metadata).
 The commandline option ``--mip`` is used to specify that maximum intensity projections should be performed.
 Note that original microscope-specific files, as well as conversions of the data containing z-resolution are retained in this case.

 Illumination correction
 ~~~~~~~~~~~~~~~~~~~~~~~